DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core -  Summarize and Translate DevExpress Reports Using Azure OpenAI

-This example adds AI-powered summarize/translate capabilities to the DevExpress JavaScript Report Viewer.
+This example adds AI-powered summarize/translate capabilities to the DevExpress JavaScript-based Document Viewer.
 These enterprise-ready features are available within the user interface via two buttons designed to access the document and process report content as follows:

 - **Summarize**: Uses generative AI to summarize report content and displays core insights associated with this report.
 - **Translate**: Uses AI services to translate report content to a different language.